antvis/G6/docs/manual/middle/states/defaultBehavior.en.md

 ### click-select

 - Description: Select a node by clicking.
 Cancel the selected state by clicking the node agian or clicking the canvas;
+- Configurations:
   - `type: 'click-select'`;
   - `multiple`: Whether to allow multiple selection. `true` by default. `false` means multiple selection is not allowed, and the `trigger` will not take effect.
   - `trigger`: Specify which key to hold for multiple selection. `shift` by default, which means multiple selection is activated when the shift button is pressed.
-Options: `'shift'`, `'ctrl'`, `'alt'`, and so on;
+Options: `'shift'`, `'ctrl'`, `'alt'`, and so on.

 **Default Configuration**